·

 There are three active cable car lines in San Francisco: the Powell-Hyde, Powell-Mason, and California Street.

 If you only ride one Cable Car, I suggest the Powell-Hyde line.
-It runs between downtown San Francisco, near Union Square (on Powell Street), to Fisherman’s Wharf.
+It runs between downtown San Francisco, near Union Square (on Powell Street) to Fisherman’s Wharf.

 On the way you go up and down some of San Francisco’s famous hills, and get some amazing views of the skyline, the bay, and Alcatraz.
 It even stops at the top of Lombard Street.

-Tip
+Travel Tip

-3. Golden Gate Bridge
+3. Bike or Walk the Golden Gate Bridge

 the full span of the golden gate bridge as seen from crissy field in the presidio